Marsh Nest, Sechelt on the Sunshine Coast BC 2018/19

 Re: Marsh Nest, Sechelt on the Sunshine Coast BC 2019

 Returning to this nest Monday the 18th revealed Pa perched in the old nest tree by the road.
-There was calling going on between him and someone in the nest.
-I sat on the bench across the water from the nest tree, snapping pictures intermittently, could not see an eagle in the nest for sure but thought there was movement every now and then.
+There was calling going on between him and someone in the nest. :woohoo: I sat on the bench across the water from the nest tree, snapping pictures intermittently, could not see an eagle in the nest for sure but thought there was movement every now and then.
 This was around 2:00 pm.

 Pa in the old nest tree.
 He soon flew off across the road in the direction of the top of Porpoise Bay.
-No sign of brooding.
-It was worth the wait to find these feathers in the nest.
-I suspect brooding is occurring.

-Pa in the old nest tree.
-He soon flew off across the road in the direction of the top of Porpoise Bay.
-No sign of brooding.
 It was worth the wait to find these feathers in the nest.
-I suspect brooding is occurring.
+I suspect brooding is occurring. :D

 Re: Marsh Nest, Sechelt on the Sunshine Coast BC 2018/19